psychology pre-doctoral internship /

 Brain and Body Integration offers a one-year, full time doctoral level and post-doctoral training program in the areas of individual therapy intervention, assessment, diagnosis, consultation, and supervision.
-Training takes place in a large private practice setting and offers training in Clinical Psychology, as well as the opportunity to provide biofeedback, individual therapy, and a diverse array of psychological assessments.
+Training takes place in a large private practice setting and offers training in Clinical Psychology, as well as the opportunity to provide individual therapy and a diverse array of psychological assessments.
 The internship program is based on a 40-hour week, for 12 months.
 Interns spend an average of 15-24 hours per week of face-to-face time with clients.
 This program also includes time-off for holidays, sick days, and vacation.
 The program begins the first week of August, and is completed one year later.
 The total training comprises approximately 2000 hours of supervised experience.

 - To produce competent psychologists that are trained for practice in the general skill domains of clinical psychology

 - To integrate the Scientist-Practitioner model with practical knowledge and understanding of professional ethics

 Interns in the 2019-2020 cohort receive a competitive stipend.
 Interns are provided with 5 paid vacation days to be used during the internship year, and 5 paid days of sick leave.

 goals and objectives